Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Management transaction identification and logging

-- Log management and tracking for government operations.
+- Log management and tracking for government applications

 Session 7: Securing Firmware/Devices

-- Hardware cryptography—PUF (Physically Unclonable Function) securing EPROM.
+- Hardware cryptography—PUF (Physically Unclonable Function)—securing EPROM for government use

 - Public PUF, PPUF